5 Segmentation

 • Your sample sizes are going to be relatively small

 You can’t continuously deploy tests in the way TicTok does.
-These projects are ad hoc in nature.
-They are more useful for marketers to help understand market structure within the fan base.
-It allows for minor tweaks that help compound the effectiveness of multiple concurrent campaigns.
+These projects tend to be ad hoc in nature.
+I believe they are more useful for marketers to help understand market structure within the fan base.
+It allows for small tweaks that help compound the effectiveness of multiple concurrent campaigns.

-Ultimately, success should be judged based on creating testable hypotheses and using this information to alter the behavior of one or more of our segments.
+Ultimately, success should be judged on the basis of creating testable hypotheses and using this information to alter the behavior of one or more of our segments.
 We could also define success more narrowly:

-• Did we create the capability to measure some return on marketing spend accurately?
+• Did we create the capability to accurately measure some return on marketing spend?

 • Were we able to increase sales revenue by increasing conversion rates?